 Following are the recommendations made by the committee.

-Binary Accreditation & Maturity-Based Graded Accreditation: A Paradigm Shift
+Basic Accreditation & Maturity-Based Graded Levels: A Paradigm Shift

 In this system, the institutions will be awarded either “Accredited” or “Not Accredited” eliminating the grading system.
 This radical step is aimed to bring aboard all the institutions onto the accreditation bandwagon creating a quality environment within the higher education sphere.
 This system simplifies accreditation outcomes paving the way for our institutions to compete with their global counterparts as many countries follow the same procedure.